 - Wash the outside of the filter and unscrew it. - Fit the new filter and tighten it by hand.

-Never use tools for this.
+Never use a tool for tightening.
 The filters can be damaged, obstructing circulation.

 - Bleed the fuel system as described below. - Start the engine and check for leaks.

 Bleeding the fuel system